sebdemanche/learning-library/oci-library/oci-hol/OKE/oke/oke.md

       - NAME: Provide a name (oke-cluster in this example)
       - COMPARTMENT: Choose your compartment
       - CHOOSE VISIBILITY TYPE: Public
-      - SHAPE: Choose a VM shape
+      - SHAPE: Choose a VM shape (e.g. VM.Standard.B1.1)
       - NUMBER OF NODES: 1
-      - KUBERNETES DASHBOARD ENABLED: Make sure flag is checked

 5. Click **Next** and Click "**Create Cluster**".